 However, planting date varies for different crops.
 This is due to types of the crops.
 For example, some grains and legumes require little rainfall for growth and production, and a dry period for the grains and and pods to get dried, Vegetables, especially the leafy types require wet period for their growth and production.

-This is why specific period of the year is recommended for the growing of various crops in the different parts of Nigeria and West Africa. for example, early maize is planted in the South between late February and April, late maize in August/September while it is planted June in the North.
-Cotton is planted in June.
+This is why specific period of the year is recommended for the growing of various crops in the different parts of Nigeria and West Africa.

 The actual date of the day planting is done, is referred to as the sowing date.
 For instance, maize is grown between February and April but the actual day of planting a plot could be 28th of February, which becomes the sowing date.